ziadoz/silex-capsule/README.md

 });
 ````

-## Options Example
+## Capsule Options Example

-The following is an example of all the available options that you can pass to the service provider:
+The following is a full example of all the available options that you can pass to the service provider:

 ````php
 <?php